 In an early episode of the Andy Griffith Show, while contemplating a job offer in South America, Andy tried to assuage his son Opie’s concerns about leaving Mayberry.
 Instead, he wound up confusing Opie by explaining that people in South America ate something called tortillas.
 Opie wondered aloud why anyone would eat spiders (tarantulas).
-Had Opie ever tasted the delicious, piping hot, just off the comal 16-inch buttered orbs at Duran’s Central Pharmacy, it’s unlikely he would ever confuse those grilled spheres with any arachnid.
+Had Opie ever tasted the delicious, piping hot, just off the comal 10-inch buttered orbs at Duran’s Central Pharmacy, it’s unlikely he would ever confuse those grilled spheres with any arachnid.

 That’s because Duran’s features some of the very best tortillas of any restaurant in New Mexico.
 These are not the flavorless, paper-thin, production-line, machine-fashioned orbs you find at some restaurants (can you say Frontier Restaurant).
-Duran’s tortillas are made to order on a real comal and shaped by a skilled practitioner using a well-practiced rolling pin.
+Duran’s tortillas are made to order on a real comal and shaped by skilled practitioners using a well-practiced rolling pin.
 It’s the way abuelitas in New Mexico have done it for generations, a time-honored tradition Duran’s honors–with one exception.
 No lard is used on these tortillas; they’re strictly vegetarian.
 You can tell and appreciate the difference.
 In its annual Food & Wine issue for 2012, Albuquerque The Magazine awarded Duran Central Pharmacy a Hot Plate Award signifying the selection of its hot-off-the-griddle tortillas as one of the “most interesting, special and tasty dishes around.”
 Considering the thousands of potential selections, to be singled out is quite an honor.

 The tortillas are thick and have a pinto pony blend of char and white.
 While it may seem the wait staff brushes on butter in parsimonious amounts, you’re almost guaranteed to have some butter drip onto your clothing.
 These tortillas arrive at your table piping hot and absolutely delicious–a wonderful precursor to a great meal!
 Invariably you’ll want to take some home.
 Heat them on a griddle, slather on butter (or Kraft sandwich spread–trust me) and you’ve got a fantastically filling snack.
 Dorado Magazine which celebrates the rugged and eclectic spirit of the Four Corners, describes them as “thick and fluffy with the perfect blend of darkened char spots and bright white floury goodness.”